Repost from 2015-2016. Edited, updated, and corrected.

 I will leave it to you to judge the merit of his letter.
 My response was short, sweet, and to the point:

 You are kidding right?
 Be friends?
-Why would I want to be friends with someone who is a judgmental, arrogant ass that refuses to allow me to tell my own story on my own terms?
+Why would I want to be friends with someone who is a judgmental, arrogant ass who refuses to allow me to tell my own story on my own terms?

 So no, I am not interested in being friends, hearing from you, or anything else.
-After hundreds of emails just like yours, I hope you will forgive me when I say to people like you, go to hell.
+After hundreds of emails just like yours, I hope you will forgive me when I say to people like you, go to Hell.